tamagui/tamagui/README.md

 - Stack views
   - VStack, HStack, ZStack, [much like SwiftUI](https://learnappmaking.com/stacks-vstack-hstack-swiftui-how-to/)
-- Optimizing Compiler (forked from [JSXUI](https://github.com/jsxstyle/jsxstyle))
+- Optimizing Compiler (forked from [JSXUI](https://github.com/jsxstyle/jsxstyle)
-  - Webpack plugin for web
+  - Webpack plugin for web.
-  - Extracts styles to highly optimized [atomic CSS](https://css-tricks.com/lets-define-exactly-atomic-css/) stylesheets similar to [Facebook's internal style library](https://twitter.com/Daniel15/status/1160980442041896961)
+  - Extracts styles to highly optimized [atomic CSS](https://css-tricks.com/lets-define-exactly-atomic-css/) stylesheets similar to [Facebook's internal style library](https://twitter.com/Daniel15/status/1160980442041896961).
-  - Flattens most base views down to `<div />` and `<span />` when possible, greatly increasing render performance
+  - Flattens most base views down to `<div />` and `<span />` when possible, greatly increasing render performance.
-  - Supports imported constant files for compiling shared constants and colors to CSS as well
+  - Supports imported constant files for compiling shared constants and colors to CSS as well.
+  - Supports simple conditionals like `color={isLarge ? 'red' : 'blue'}`
+  - Supports simple spreads like: `<Text {...isLarge && { color: 'red' }} />`
-- Supports a few pseudo styles for native and web
+- Supports a few pseudo styles for native and web.
-  - hoverStyle, pressStyle, and focusStyle property on all Stacks
+  - hoverStyle, pressStyle, and focusStyle property on all Stacks.
-- Normalizes some styling between Native/Web to be more consistent
+- Normalizes some styling between Native/Web to be more consistent.
-- Paragraph, Button and a few other low level views with helpful defaults
+- Paragraph, Button and a few other low level views with helpful defaults.
+- Helpful development features
+  - Adds name information to every compiled tag in dev mode to better see which DOM nodes come from which component.
+  - Add `// debug` to the top of any file to get a detailed print of every optimization and deoptimization.

-SnackUI is lightweight, it doesn't prescribe much beyond providing a few basic views that help you lay things out and providing an optimizing compiler.
+As far as components go, SnackUI is light.
+It doesn't prescribe much beyond providing a few basic views that help you lay things out and providing the optimizing compiler.

-SnackUI views flatten all style props onto the base props, if you want to read reasoning on why, [see why JSXStyle does it](https://github.com/jsxstyle/jsxstyle#why-write-styles-inline-with-jsxstyle):
+SnackUI views flatten all style props onto the base props so there's no separate `style` prop to use, if you want to read reasoning on why, [see why JSXStyle does it](https://github.com/jsxstyle/jsxstyle#why-write-styles-inline-with-jsxstyle):

 - VStack, HStack, ZStack